Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Discussion

 We have not accounted for limb darkening.
-This effect has been studied for non-rotating OB stars~\citep{WadeRucinski1985, Claret2004NonlinearLTE, Howarth2011a, Reeve2016LimbDarkeningNonLTEHotStars}, and is expected for rotating stars too.
-While it is not the intention of this work to incorporate the limb darkening effect in addition to gravity darkening, our modeling framework can be generalized to account for it.
-In that case, the emergent SED at any given point on the stellar surface is not only a function of $Z$ and the local $(T_{\rm eff}, g_{\rm eff})$, but depends also on $\mu$, the cosine of the oblique angle (the \textit{}angle between the line of sight and the local surface normal).
+This effect has been studied for nonrotating OB stars~\citep{WadeRucinski1985, Claret2004NonlinearLTE, Howarth2011a, Reeve2016LimbDarkeningNonLTEHotStars} and is expected for rotating stars too.
+While it is not the intention of this work to incorporate the limb-darkening effect in addition to gravity darkening, our modeling framework can be generalized to account for it.
+In that case, the emergent SED at any given point on the stellar surface not only is a function of $Z$ and the local $(T_{\rm eff}, g_{\rm eff})$ but also depends on $\mu$, the cosine of the oblique angle (the \textit{}angle between the line of sight and the local surface normal).
 The dependence on $\mu$ can be derived from radiation transfer calculations for stellar atmosphere models. \cite{Reeve2016LimbDarkeningNonLTEHotStars} pointed out that for OB stars limb darkening is moderately sensitive to surface gravity, which may provide new information for improving mass inference.
 In terms of observable effects, limb darkening is partially degenerate with gravity darkening for $|\cos\Theta|\approx 1$ but not so for $|\cos\Theta|\approx 0$.
 However, if limb darkening can be predicted by radiation transfer calculations as a function of $(\omega,\,L,\,M,\,Z)$, then it merely complicates the SED profile model but is not a free parameter.

 Another obvious direction to extend this work would be to construct a model for binary systems.
-Massive stars are commonly found to be in binary systems and the fraction of interacting binaries can be higher than $70\,\%$~\citep{Sana2012Sci...337..444S}.
-If the binary separation is large enough (say larger than several AU), the surface brightness profiles of the two stars may be each well described by single-star models with appropriate parameters.
-In this case, the orbital period is expected to be much longer than the diameter crossing time, and the lightcurves would be trivial superpositions of two caustic crossings, with a time lag and a doubling of parameters.
+Massive stars are commonly found to be in binary systems, and the fraction of interacting binaries can be higher than $70\%$~\citep{Sana2012Sci...337..444S}.
+If the binary separation is large enough (say, larger than several au), the surface brightness profiles of the two stars may each be well described by single-star models with appropriate parameters.
+In this case, the orbital period is expected to be much longer than the diameter crossing time, and the light curves would be trivial superpositions of two caustic crossings, with a time lag and a doubling of parameters.
 The more complicated situations could involve tidally induced surface deformations or ongoing mass transfer.
-The caustic crossing phenomenon in principle would enable usa to ``see'' the details.
+The caustic-crossing phenomenon in principle would enable us to ``see'' the details.